baschahat/F1DASH-Champioship-to-Race-SimulationEngine/README.md

-# F1DASH:
+# 🏁 F1DASH
-# Compressing a full Formula 1 season into a single mathematically modelled race simulation
+What If the F1 2025 Season Was One Race?
+A Python-based motorsport simulation & visual analytics project that reimagines an entire Formula 1 championship season as a single continuous race.
+Instead of replaying a Grand Prix, this system transforms 24 rounds of cumulative championship points into:
+✔ Continuous race gaps
+✔ Dynamic track positions
+✔ Overtake behaviour
+✔ DRS activation logic
+✔ Broadcast-style race visuals

+---

-# 🏁 Formula 1 Race Simulation & Visual Analytics System
+## Formula 1 Race Simulation & Visual Analytics System

 A Python-based motorsport analytics and visualization project integrating mathematical race modeling, FastF1 telemetry analysis, track geometry reconstruction, and broadcast-style rendering.